Laudato si'

 The document reflects conversations with biblical, economic, political and technological perspectives.
 It accepts the scientific evidence for human-generated climate change.
 It notes the disproportionate effects of climate change on the world’s poor, and in seeking deeper knowledge of creation there is a special summons to dialogue with Indigenous peoples (#146).
 It is very pointed in its critique of consumerism and its “throw away culture” (#22).
 It is expansive in the vision it offers “to help us escape the spiral of self-destruction which currently engulfs us” (#163).
 The encyclical adopts a posture that is repentant, prophetic and hopeful.

 The Encyclical has received various levels of endorsement from the World Council of Churches, the Lausanne Movement, the Christian Reformed Church of North America, and various secular leaders and institutions, including the Ecological Society of America.
-None of those organisations would agree with all the theological claims in the document.
-Neither is the Uniting Church being asked to do so.
-Rather, we are being asked to make it a recognised source of wisdom from which we would learn and by which we would be provoked to act.
+As with other organisations, the Uniting Church's adoption of this document does not imply agreement with all its theological claims.
+Rather, we have made it a recognised source of wisdom from which we will learn and by which we will be provoked to act.

 In many ways, Laudato si’ is fine example of what Paragraph 11 of the Basis of Union summons the Uniting Church to do: to join with the “world-wide fellowship of Churches” to “stand in relation to contemporary societies in ways which help it understand its own nature and mission.”

-For the Uniting Church to adopt this document would also be a remarkable development.
+The Uniting Church's adoption of this document is a remarkable development.
 Our 16th century Reformation forebears were quick to denounce the Pope and the papacy.
-For us to commit to learning from the wisdom of Pope Francis would be a form of healing itself.
+Our commitment to learning from the wisdom of Pope Francis is a form of healing itself.

 Worship Resources